FirentisTFW/widgetbook-entries-generator/README.md

 }
 ```

+If you want to see a complete usage example in a real application (along with `settings.json` file), you can have a look at the [example project](https://github.com/FirentisTFW/widgetbook-vsc-extension-example-project) and its README.

 ## Usage

 Before using the extension to generate files, make sure you've configured your extension before by following steps described in [Configuration](#configuration).
 Also, make sure the code meets the [requirements](#requirements).